 As you can imagine, the number of tourists is much higher in Iceland than it is in Greenland.
 Over 2 million tourists visit Iceland each year, whereas that number is not even close to 100,000 in Greenland…

-This means that the most popular places in Iceland are really busy throughout the year, whereas in Greenland you’re very likely to have some of the world’s most incredible locations all to yourself even in high season.
+This means that the most popular places in Iceland (like the Golden Circle and the SouthCoast of Iceland) are really busy throughout the year, whereas in Greenland you’re very likely to have some of the world’s most incredible locations all to yourself even in high season.

 While it’s still possible to get off the beaten path in Iceland (mostly in the Icelandic highlands), the whole of Greenland is still very much off the beaten path.